The Hidden Life of Trees

 What The Trees Can Teach Us (and lessons from the forest floor)

-Last Christmas, I was curled up in my parents’ living room in Southern California, reading The Hidden Life of Trees by Peter Wohlleben.
-I looked at the fir tree in the corner—decked out in lights and ornaments—and said half-joking: “Tree, even vegetarians can’t win.
+Last Christmas, I was curled up in my parents’ living room in Southern California, reading Peter Wohlleben’s The Hidden Life of Trees.
+I glanced at the fir tree in the corner—dressed in lights and ornaments—and half-joked: “Tree, even vegetarians can’t win.
 Turns out plants have feelings.”

-Peter Wohlleben’s book opened a window into a world I didn’t know existed: the inner life of forests.
-Trees, it turns out, are not the stoic loners we might imagine and more like the capable neighbors we’d want around in a blackout.
-They’re part of a deeply connected community—one that communicates, cooperates, and even cares.
+Peter Wohlleben cracked open a world I didn’t know existed: the inner life of forests.
+Trees, it turns out, are not the stoic loners we might imagine and more like a community that talks, trades, and looks out for its own.